Salah stars as Reds claim Christmas top spot

-The leader toiled for much of Saturday's (AEDT) clash at a sodden Molineux, with in-form Wolves having won their last three league games to move up to seventh.
+The leader toiled for much of Saturday's (NZDT) clash at a sodden Molineux, with in-form Wolves having won their last three league games to move up to seventh.

 But Salah's 11th Premier League goal of the season, meaning the Egypt star is now leading the race for the Golden Boot, set up Liverpool's sixth straight win in all competitions.